-- 24.1 The employer shall grant professional development leave of up to 32 hours per calendar year, for the employee if time (pro-rated to no less than 8 hours per calendar year for the employee if part time) who are a registered/enrolled nurse and/or midwife.
-This leave is to enable the employee to complete qualifications, to attend courses and to undertake research or projects that are relevant to the employer and which facilitate the employee's growth and development.
-8 hours per calendar year shall be available for a Health Care Assistant or and Hospital Aide who are preparing to apply for Merit 1 or Merit 2.
-Prior approval of the employer must be obtained. - 24.2 Grants, scholarships, reimbursement and leave practices in existence shall continue in place as before. - 24.3 Paid leave to meet organisational and service requirements, and those HPCA requirements not otherwise addressed in this clause, shall be granted in addition to the above provisions.
-The employer will meet any associated costs. - 24.4 Professional development leave will be granted at T1 rate and shall not accumulate from one year to the next. - 24.5 Any claim for expenses must be approved in advance and will be considered on a case by case basis. - 24.6 New Graduate study days are in addition to those stated above. - 24.7 The employee working on preparing a portfolio, obtaining or maintaining skill levels associated with the Professional Development and Recognition Programme are entitled to additional leave in order to undertake research or study associated with meeting the PDRP requirements as follows:
+- 24.1 The employer shall grant professional development leave of 32 hours per calendar year for full time employees (pro-rated to no less than 8 hours per calendar year for part time employees) who are registered/enrolled nurses and/or midwives.
+This leave is to enable employees to complete qualifications, to attend courses and to undertake research or projects that are relevant to the employer and which facilitate the employee's growth and development, including cultural knowledge.
+8 hours per calendar year shall be available for Health Care Assistants and Hospital Aides who are preparing to apply for Merit 1 or Merit 2.
+Prior approval of the employer must be obtained. - 24.2 Paid leave to meet organisational and service requirements, and those HPCA requirements not otherwise addressed in this clause, shall be granted in addition to the above provisions.
+The employer will meet any associated costs. - 24.3 Professional development leave will be granted at T1 rate and shall not accumulate from one year to the next. - 24.4 Any claim for expenses must be approved in advance and will be considered on a case by case basis. - 24.5 New Graduate study days are in addition to those stated above. - 24.6 Staff working on preparing a portfolio, obtaining or maintaining skill levels associated with the Professional Development and Recognition Programme are entitled to additional leave in order to undertake research or study associated with meeting the PDRP requirements as follows: